 A multivariate dataset describing seventy-seven commonly available breakfast cereals, based on the information

 now available on the FDA food label.
-The variable rating
+The variable rating is a likely response variable in

 statistical models.